inspiredcancercare/InterpretableandexplainableML/README.md

 	Online supplementary materials and reproducible R code repository
-# Interpretable and Explainable Machine Learning Models to Support Clinical Decision Making in Oncology.
+# On the importance of Interpretable  Machine Learning Predictions to Inform Clinical Decision Making in Oncology

 Table of contents
 =================